textpattern/textpattern/README.md

 npm run get-dependencies
 ```

-To request a specific branch or tag:
+To request a specific tag or branch:

 ```ShellSession
 npm run get-default-theme 4.7.0